huggingface/huggingface_hub/docs/hub/security.md

 ### What are User Access Tokens?

 User Access Tokens are the preferred way to authenticate an application or a notebook to the HuggingFace services.
-You can manage your access tokens in your [settings](https://huggingface.co/settings/tokens).
+You can manage your access tokens in your [settings](https://huggingface.co/settings/token).

 ![/docs/assets/hub/access-tokens.png](/docs/assets/hub/access-tokens.png)

-Access tokens allow applications and notebooks to impersonate you, with restricted permissions.
+Access tokens allow applications and notebooks to impersonate you with restricted permissions.
 Each token is given a role, among the following:

 - `read`: tokens with this role can only be used to provide read access to repositories you could read.
 That includes public repositories and private repositories that you or an org you're a member of own.
-Use this role if you only need to read content from the HuggingFace hub (eg, when doing inference).
+Use this role if you only need to read content from the Hugging Face Hub (e.g. when downloading private models or doing inference).

 - `write`: tokens with this role additionally grant write access to the repositories you have write access to.
-Use this token if you need to create or push content to a repository (eg, when training a model).
+Use this token if you need to create or push content to a repository (e.g., when training a model or modifying a model card).

 ### How to manage User Access Tokens?